evermax/stargraph/README.md

 To get the project, just do `go get github.com/evermax/stargraph`

+You can also now use the lib part of the project to get the timestamps of the stars on a repository as a `[]int64`

 DISCLAIMER: this tool only take the current stars on the repository and place them on a graph where their are placed by order of apparences.
 That is why it will never provide you with a shrinking graph.